Texas Law-ITAM Program

-The University of Texas School of Law joins with the Instituto Tecnológico Autónomo de México (ITAM) to provide an opportunity for a cohort of selected students to earn both a Juris Doctor degree (J.D.) from Texas Law and a Licenciatura en Derecho from ITAM.
-The aim of the program is to train lawyers to be well-qualified to practice law on an international level.
+The University of Texas School of Law joins with the Instituto Tecnológico Autónomo de México (ITAM) to provide an opportunity for outstanding students to earn their Juris Doctor (J.D.) degree from Texas Law and a Licenciatura en Derecho from ITAM.
+The program is aimed at training lawyers to practice law on an international level.
 Together, the two schools offer a complete course of study in both legal systems, affording students a high level of preparation for the transnational practice of law.
-Graduates of both schools will be eligible, from the academic point of view, to sit for the bar examination in any U.S. jurisdiction and file a license before the Mexican Ministry of Education to be admitted to practice law in Mexico.
+Graduates of both schools will be eligible, from the academic perspective, to sit for the bar examination in any U.S. jurisdiction and file a license before the Mexican Ministry of Education to be admitted to practice law in Mexico.

 Texas Law’s J.D. program is full-time with classes offered only during the day.
 Because students in the program must complete their graduation requirements in a compressed period, they should not plan to engage in outside employment during their two academic years of study at Texas Law.

 A student must complete a minimum of 58 credits in residence at Texas Law to earn a J.D. degree.
-For more information, see: https://law.utexas.edu/student-affairs/graduation/degree-requirementsgeneral-graduation-info/
+For more information, please see Degree Requirements and Academic Policies.

 Students in the program are subject to the academic rules, policies, and regulations of their home and host universities, to all program guidelines, and to the laws of their home and host countries.